 Sustainability at the UG

 Sustainability is a hot topic but what does it entail?
-The UG defines sustainability by using the Brundtland definition and has formulated three pillars for sustainability in the UG: People, Planet and Performance.
-They have outlined goals per pillar in the Roadmap 2015-2020 to make the university more sustainable.
+The UG defines sustainability by using the Brundtland definition and has formulated three pillars for sustainability in the UG: Planet, Performance and People.

 "Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs."
 (Brundtland UN report, 1987)

 This pillar is about the well-being of people.
-Common topics within this theme are health and safety at the workplace, retaining staff members, labor laws, human rights, education, internship policies, labour conditions of outsourced activities, societal involvement of the organisation, prevent discrimination and ensure diversity at the workplace.
+Common topics within this theme are health and safety at the workplace, retaining staff members, labor laws, human rights, education, internship policies, labour conditions of outsourced activities, societal involvement of the organisation, preventing discrimination and ensuring diversity at the workplace.

 People policy is written and executed by the Human Resources (HR) and the Health, Safety & Sustainabilty departments.